r-grandorder/tri-hermes/en/pages/Interludes/Rama.md

 **Rama**
-Master treats me not as a king, not as {♂ his /♀️ her} retainer, but as a friend.
+Master treats me not as a king, not as [♂ his /♀️ her] retainer, but as a friend.

 **Rama**